 top of page

-Why Therapeutic Parenting is the Last Thing You Should Do With a Child With Severe RAD
+Why Therapeutic Parenting Is the Last Thing You Should Do with Kids with Severe Developmental Trauma

-When my husband and I began our foster/adoption journey, we believed that therapeutic parenting—providing a safe, consistent, and nurturing environment—would heal any child who entered our home.
-Every clinician we spoke with confirmed this popular theory.
+When my husband and I began our foster/adoption journey, we believed that therapeutic parenting — providing a safe, consistent and nurturing environment — would heal any child who entered our home.
+Every clinician we spoke with confirmed this popular theory regarding developmental trauma/reactive attachment disorder.

 It never once occurred to us that therapeutic parenting could fail and make a child more ill.